Chart Color Schemes

 Health performance in Coniston is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Coniston faces significant health challenges as per AreaSearch's assessment.
+Coniston faces significant health challenges, according to AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are high across both younger and older age groups.
-Only approximately 51% (~1,224 people) of Coniston's total population has private health cover.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
 Mental health issues affect 10.0% of residents, while arthritis impacts 8.8%.
-Notably, 64.7% of residents claim to be completely clear of medical ailments compared to 63.3% across Rest of NSW.
-The working-age population in Coniston faces substantial health challenges with elevated chronic condition rates.
-As of December 2021, 18.9% (454 people) of residents are aged 65 and over, lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.
+Approximately 51% (~1,224 people) have private health cover, which is relatively low compared to other areas.
+Notably, 64.7% of Coniston residents report having no medical ailments, slightly higher than the 63.3% across Regional NSW.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Coniston has 19.2% (461 people) of residents aged 65 and over, lower than the 23.4% in Regional NSW.
+Senior health outcomes present some challenges but align broadly with national rankings.

 Frequently Asked Questions - Health